syang-lab/Text2SQL-RAG-Chatbot/model_document.md

 #### Instruction fine-tuning Llama model on Text-to-SQL dataset.
 1. Data Preprocessing
-For instruction fine-tuning, an additional step required is to make the dataset following the Llama template.
+<br>For instruction fine-tuning, an additional step required is to make the dataset following the Llama template.
 The template can be changed in general, but used the original template that Llama has been trained on will help obtain better performance.

     ```
     <s>[INST] B_SYS SystemPrompt E_SYS Prompt [/INST] Answer </s><s>[INST] Prompt [/INST] Answer </s>
     <s>[INST] Prompt [/INST] ....
     ```

 The code corresponds to applying the template:

     ```